A bane for tyrants abroad, U.S.-funded networks fear fate under Kari Lake

 Were the government to withhold money for any appreciable length of time, "We would bleed out," an official at one of the international broadcast networks said.
 The official spoke on condition of anonymity, citing fear of reprisal.

-(NPR has no affiliation with the U.S. Agency for Global Media and typically receives about 1 percent of its annual budget from the Corporation for Public Broadcasting.)
+(NPR has no affiliation with the U.S. Agency for Global Media and typically receives about 1% of its annual budget from the Corporation for Public Broadcasting.)

 This account is based on interviews with 12 people with knowledge of developments at the U.S. Agency for Global Media, which is the federal agency that oversees all these international broadcasters and distributes money to them.
 All spoke on condition they not be named for fear of recrimination, given the backdrop of government firings and budget cuts.
 The agency did not reply to two requests for comment for this story.